 STARTS RIGHT HERE - CASTING CROWNS

-If you’d like to learn how to navigate uncomfortable situations and start living your life of courage, click the link below to grab your copy of Contagious Courage and take advantage of the FREE on line Contagious Courage introductory course
+If you’d like to learn how to navigate uncomfortable situations in your life and start living your life of courage, click the BUY NOW link below to grab your copy of Contagious Courage, and take advantage of my FREE online Contagious Courage introductory course.

 JOIN THE COURAGEOUS GIVING COMMUNITY TODAY!

 - Pray – for me and the Going Farther team as we continue to grow, and spread the message of hope and courage.

 - GIVE – If you wish to help Going Farther continue spreading the message of hope and courage, please consider a one-time donation or by becoming a monthly supporter.

 SHARE – Invite or refer me to speak at an upcoming conference/retreat or community event.
 Via zoom.